NAXAM/mapbox-xamarin-forms/README.md

 <img src="./art/repo_header.png" alt="Mapbox for Xamarin.Forms" width="800" />

 # Mapbox for Xamarin.Forms
-This library provides the controls/renderers for using Mapbox SDKs inside your Xamarin.App.
+This library provides the controls/renderers for using Mapbox SDKs inside your Xamarin.Forms app.

 ## About
 This project is maintained by Naxam Co.,Ltd.<br>